Updated On: Jan 21, 2025

 We often have to go to places we do not want to go.

-We may be uninterested, scared, or do not know how to behave in a particular place.
+We may be uninterested, scared, or unsure of how to behave in a particular place.

 For example, you may be anxious if you are socially awkward but have to visit a family friend’s house formally.

-While on the way, many anxious thoughts might be going through your mind.
+While on the way, many anxious thoughts might go through your mind.

-This destination anxiety may percolate into driving, and you may not spot the reason.
+This destination anxiety may manifest in driving, and you may not recognize the reason.

 You may feel that it’s driving anxiety, but in reality, it’s destination anxiety.